-Benedict Cumberbatch To Play Thomas Edison Original Artwork For Charity Auction
+Benedict Cumberbatch To Play Thomas Edison, Original Artwork For Charity Auction

 Cumberbatch and Adam Ackland are both executive producers of the film.

-Benedict Cumberbatch has performed in television, film, theater, and radio, and in the 2015 Birthday Honours Cumberbatch was appointed Commander of The Order of The British Empire for his services to the performing arts and charity.
+Benedict Cumberbatch has performed in television, film, theater, and radio, and in the 2015 Birthday Honours, Cumberbatch was appointed Commander of The Order of The British Empire for his services to the performing arts and charity.
 Cumberbatch portrayed Stephen Hawking in 2004 in the television movie Hawking, then in 2010, he became Sherlock Holmes in the British television series Sherlock.

-For everyone who has aesthetic appreciation????????????#sherlock #BenedictCumberbatch ????❤️ pic.twitter.com/4M2aNBSaJ2
+For everyone who has aesthetic appreciation????????????#sherlock #BenedictCumberbatch????❤️ pic.twitter.com/4M2aNBSaJ2

 — Jill’s Cumberbatched (@JilldarWu) February 5, 2017